Maceris/Hemera/docs/faq.md

 ## Why are they called functions?

-Other langauges use terms like procedures, methods, subroutines, routines, or subprograms.
+Other languages use terms like procedures, methods, subroutines, routines, or subprograms.
 Some distinguish based on whether they return a value, or whether they are inside a class.

-Ultimately function was decied on for two reasons.
+Ultimately function was decided on for two reasons.
 First, "function" and "function pointer" are familiar terms from C++, which this is intended to replace.
 Second, "fn" is less typing than "proc", "function", etc.

 ## Why does Hemera not have feature X?